MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/play-multiplayer-with-friends.md

 ms.localizationpriority: medium
 ---

-# Play a multiplayer game with friends
+# Enable playing a multiplayer game with friends

 One of the simpler multiplayer scenarios is to allow a gamer to play your game online with friends.
 This scenario covers the basic steps you need to implement by using Multiplayer Manager.